 The Installment Agreement program allows individual taxpayers who are unable to pay their tax liabilities in full to create a monthly payment plan with the IRS to pay the back taxes within an extended timeframe.
 While the IRS determines the amount to be paid each month, the presence of a qualified tax attorney is essential during the negotiations phase to obtain the lowest affordable monthly payment plan.
 Once the installment agreement is established, it is important to make the agreed monthly payments timely.

-- The maximum aggregate unpaid assessed tax debt for business owners is $25,000.
+- The maximum aggregate unpaid assessed tax liability for business owners is $25,000.
 As for individual taxpayers, the maximum aggregate assessed balances should not exceed $50,000 for long-term plans.

 - The Installment Agreement setup fee can range from $0 to $225 depending on if you apply using IRS online option or by phone with an IRS agent.
 If you apply online and choose direct debit pay option (payment directly from a checking or savings account) then the setup fee will be lowest $31.
 For Low-income taxpayers, the setup fee is $0 waived.